 - £169.31 a week for 1 child

 - £290.27 a week for 2 or more children

 You can apply for the Parent’s Learning Allowance, Adult Dependants’ Grant and Childcare Grant at the same time you apply for your tuition fee and maintenance loans through Student Finance England.

-You can get Housing Benefit as a student if at least 1 of the following applies to you:
+You can apply for Universal Credit (UC) as a full-time student if at least one of the following applies to you:

-- you're living as a couple with another student and you have at least 1 child
+- you're living as a couple with another student and you have at least 1 dependent child

 - you're getting Personal Independence Payment or Disability Living Allowance

-To get Housing Benefit, you must be living in rented accommodation and have a formal tenancy agreement in your name.
+To receive support for housing costs, you must be living in rented accommodation and have a formal tenancy agreement in your name.
 This includes halls of residence.
 Support for those with a mortgage is not covered.